Indiana University Executive and Leadership Team

 Leadership Overview

-Indiana University has 10 executives leading key functions including finance, information technology, and strategic operations.
+Indiana University has 10 executives leading key functions including strategy, finance, human resources, and information technology.

 Leadership Roles at Indiana University